vaibhavhapani/wso2-is-captcha-filter/README.md

 ## Step 4 — Deploy the JAR

-Copy the JAR to the IS lib directory:
+Copy the JAR to the IS dropins directory:

 ```
    <IS-HOME>/repository/components/dropins/